A 4-day experiential leadership programme for pre-university students in Singapore

 The Common Purpose-SG100 Young Leaders Programme, is designed especially for young leaders in Singapore who are keen to innovate and lead change in their communities.

 The programme was launched in 2015 as the Common Purpose-SG50 Young Leaders Programme, and was part of Singapore's 50th anniversary celebrations, supported by the SG50 Celebration Fund.
 The programme was a success, and was run again in 2016, in partnership with the National Youth Council (NYC).
-Over 145 students participated in the programme run at the Singapore Polytechnic, who were our 2015 and 2016 partners.
+This year, a 3-day, experiential leadership programme, with a fourth Reconnect Day, was supported by the National Youth Council and was run in partnership with the Institute of Technical Education (ITE), and Amansa Capital.

 The programme is aimed at young leaders who are passionate about leadership and learning, and are keen to broaden their understanding of Singapore with a focus on the next 50 years.
 Self-awareness, whilst encouraging a sense of duty and belonging to the country is another objective.
 The programme also aims to help participants from diverse backgrounds work together, generate ideas, and lead change towards the future.